3cqs-coder/SymBot/docs/README.md

 	- This contains all default settings for your bot and exchange.
 Depending on your exchange, the API credentials you enter here usually include some of the following such as your exchange API key, secret, passphrase, or password.
 For testing purposes, often you can leave all of them empty but always leave `sandBox: true`.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the [CCXT](https://github.com/ccxt/ccxt)  library so if the exchange is supported, you should be able to connect to it
 	- Most bot settings do not need to be set here since they can be set when creating a bot in the web interface
+	- Set your exchange fee appropriately.
+Exchanges such as Binance often use BNB (Binance Coin) for transaction fees.
+If you are receiving an error, it's possible that you don't have enough BNB to cover the fees associated with the trade.
+Binance deducts fees from your BNB balance, and if it's insufficient, the trade may fail.
+If you encounter trading errors such as being unable to sell or take profit, you may want to consider disabling certain trading fee enhancements like BNB (if applicable) on your exchange, and also increasing the `exchangeFee` value.
+Changing this value will only take affect on new deals.
 	- If you experience any issues with your bots or deals using a specific exchange, there is a special parameter that can pass options directly to the CCXT library by modifying `"exchangeOptions": { "defaultType": "spot" }`

 - **server.json**